gher-uliege/drifter-raspberry-pi/01-software-installation.md

 where `192.168.1.6` should be the IP adress from the routers admin page.
 This IP address will be different for every Raspberry Pi.
 When you connect the first time, you need to confirm the connection by typing "yes".

+Note that everybody can connect to the Raspberry PI using the username (`pi`) and password aslong as your are on the same network.

 ## First step